Contact Us for a Free Consultation 818-394-7835

 Victims of a crane accident could be eligible to receive full compensation for their injuries.

-Even though the Occupational Safety and Health Administration (OSHA) has set up a wide range of safety standards that everyone on a construction site must follow, there are still accidents leading to severe injuries.
+Even though the Occupational Safety and Health Administration (OSHA) has established a wide range of safety standards that everyone on a construction site must follow, accidents still occur, leading to severe injuries.

-Construction workers must stay on constant alert for falling objects, unstable foundations, defective ladders, heavy machinery, and other site hazards.
+Construction workers must constantly be alert for falling objects, unstable foundations, defective ladders, heavy machinery, and other site hazards.

 Common injuries include head injuries, traumatic brain injuries, back injuries, spinal cord injuries, soft tissue injuries, concussions, electrocution, broken bones, and lacerations.

-Our injury lawyers help individuals and construction workers who were injured in a crane-related accident in California.
-Victims and members of their families deserve full and fair financial compensation for their injuries.
+Our experienced injury lawyers are here to support and guide individuals and construction workers who were injured in a crane-related accident in California.
+We understand that victims and their families deserve full and fair financial compensation for their injuries, and we are committed to helping them achieve this, providing a sense of reassurance in a challenging time.

 We may be able to file a lawsuit for a crane-related accident based on negligence, premises liability, or product liability.
 Our Los Angeles personal injury attorneys will provide a closer review below.